hongbinbao/custom-nose-plugins/README.md

 ===================
 Extra plugins for the python nose testing framework

-* below is the plugins list
+* commands line of plugins:

   * plan-loader
     ```